-Building on my earlier point you should consider the whole package they are offering.
+Building on our earlier point you should consider the whole package they are offering.
 The salary might be a bit lower than expected but is there an excellent bonus?
 Will you be getting a company car?
 How many holiday days do you get?

 Each part of the package is worth money and your potential new company are using the package as a whole in their calculations.
 If you are working with a recruitment consultant ask them how the company’s package compares to rivals.

 5) Are you willing to reject the job offer based on the salary?